chungoid/chungoid/README.md

 *   **`submit_stage_artifacts`**: (Self/Agent/Engine Driven) Submits the results of a stage.
 This updates the project status and stores artifact/reflection context. *Note: The `reflection_text` is picked up automatically from the previous `set_pending_reflection` call.*

 **Typical Flow:**
+0.1.
+Optional: Use chungoid mcp_chungoid_export_cursor_rule in cursor chat.
+0.2.
+Optional: Select add context (ctrl+alt+p in cursor chat) and select add new rule, name it: chungoid 0.3.
+Optional: From the add context menu select chungoid.mdc to apply it as a new rule to better follow the system.
 1. Write a brief summary of the goal you wish to acheive with your software project in goal.txt
 2. Send agent request to `set_project_context` or `initialize_project`
 3. Send agent request to `prepare_next_stage`